• Skip to primary navigation

 5. A basic rule of thumb for cooking meat in the Instant Pot is to cook for 20 minutes for each pound of meat.

-6. It’s best to allow 20-30 minutes for natural pressure release when cooking meat.
-This keeps the juices sealed into the meat keeping it moist and flavorful.
+6. When cooking meat, it’s best to allow 20-30 minutes for natural pressure release.
+This keeps the juices sealed into the meat, keeping it moist and flavorful.

 FAQ about Cooking Meat in the Instant Pot